 I call upon the Muslim Religious Scholars to consolidate Muslim unity among the two major sects of Sunni and Shiite.
-We should transform the political and jihad unifying positions into cultural and ideological meeting places [T]he Muslim religious scholars must wage a campaign to call for Islamic unity in all public occasions, and concentrate on the common issues that have to do with Muslims' fate, especially [now] that the arrogant powers have put both Muslim sects of Sunni and Shiite in the same category as being part of 'the axis of evil.'16
+We should transform the political and jihad unifying positions into cultural and ideological meeting places [T]he Muslim

-In November 2002, Nasrallah warned of "the great dangers that are threatening our region and nation at this stage," particularly the "American-Zionist project" to redraw the region's "political map."17 Given these factors, he argued, "We are coming across a time in which the Moslems, all Moslems, especially the Shiite and Sunnite, need to unify and cooperate, while each one may maintain his ideological thoughts, concepts, and religious matters.
+In November 2002, Nasrallah warned of "the great dangers that are threatening our region and nation at this stage," particularly the "American-Zionist project" to redraw the region's "political map."
+Given these factors, he argued, "We are coming across a time in which the Moslems, all Moslems, especially the Shiite and Sunnite, need to unify and cooperate, while each one may maintain his ideological thoughts, concepts, and religious matters.
 They all must cooperate in order to restore al Quds and defend the Palestinian people, their religion, and their prophet Muhammad."

 In this framework, it is interesting to note the formation in Lebanon of a new movement, "Muslims without Borders."
 The organization, which was created in August 2003 after a series of consultations between nineteen Islamic movements and groups in Lebanon, considers itself "another point of view on Islamic reform."18 It announced its official birth "at a political-religious festival at which a number of clerics and political figures spoke about 'Islamic unity.'"
-The makeup of Muslims without Borders "suggests that it is a type of solidarity movement between a team from the Islamic Group (Al-Jama'ah al-Islamivah) and the Islamic Unification Movement in cooperation with (Sunni) religious figures and Hizballah."
+The makeup of Muslims without Borders "suggests that it is a type of solidarity movement between a team from the Islamic Group (Al-Jama'ah al-Islamiyah) and the Islamic Unification Movement in cooperation with (Sunni) religious figures and Hizballah."
 The movement claims that "it is moderate, and does not promote fanatic or outmoded ideas."
 At its inaugural "festival," however, the imam of the Jerusalem Mosque in southern Sidon asked the audience, "Is it acceptable for anyone to despise Hizballah's sacrifices simply because it is Shiite?
 And is it acceptable for us to despise Usama Bin Ladin because Saudi Arabia has stripped him of his Saudi citizenship?"

-^{1. &}quot;His Eminence Ayatollah Sayyed Mohammed Hussein Fadlallah's Reading of the Developments in the Region, Praising 'Iranian Rationality' and Assurance about Hizbullah's Fate," from Fadlallah's official website (available at www.bayynat.org.lb/www/english/EventsCom/mustakbal.htm).
+"His Eminence Ayatollah Sayyed Mohammed Hussein Fadlallah's Reading of the Developments in the Region, Praising 'Iranian Rationality' and Assurance about Hizbullah's Fate," from Fadlallah's official website (available at www.bayynat.org.lb/www/english/EventsCom/mustakbal.htm).